collective/volto-hydra/README.md

 With Quanta toobar, you can use following features:

-- You can click on '+' Icon (appears at the bottom-right of the container in which you added `data-bloc-uid="<<BLOCK_UID>>>"` attribute) to add a block below the current block by choosing a type from BlockChooser popup.
+- You can click on '+' Icon (appears at the bottom-right of the container in which you added `data-block-uid="<<BLOCK_UID>>>"` attribute) to add a block below the current block by choosing a type from BlockChooser popup.
 - You can click on three dots icon on Quanta toolbar (appears at the top-left) and it will open up a dropdown menu, you can click on 'Remove' to delete the current block.
 - Settings option is yet to be implemented [TODO](https://github.com/collective/volto-hydra/issues/81)
 - drag and drop blocks ([TODO](https://github.com/collective/volto-hydra/issues/65))